-The Dominican Republic is one of those countries where okra is a part of the local cuisine.
-Molondrones Guisados (Stewed Okra) is its most popular okra dish, right after our lovely okra salad.
+The Dominican Republic is one of those countries where okra is a part of the local cuisine. molondrones guisados (stewed okra) is its most popular okra dish, right after our lovely okra salad.

-In our country okra is consumed mostly in this form or as a salad.
-It has some fierce detractors but in general, it is still a popular vegetable.
-A good thing since okra is a versatile and very healthy vegetable.
+In our country okra has some fierce detractors but in general, it is still a popular vegetable.
+A good thing since okra is a versatile and very healthful vegetable.

 Molondrón is the word by which okra is known in the Dominican Republic.
 Okra is also known as gumbo or ladyfingers, and is a well-known vegetable worldwide.
 It is used in dishes from Southeast Asia to the Mediterranean.
 It is the main ingredient in gumbo from the US Gulf coast and the Trinidadian callaloo.